BPKetterer/Love_LLS_support/README.md

 Simply copy the [love_lls.lua](love_lls.lua) into your project.

 # inluding as submodule
-To prevent the documentation of the generator, add this to you .vscode/settings.json:
+To allow LuaLS to find the content and prevent the documentation of the generator, add this to you .vscode/settings.json:
 ```
 "Lua.workspace.ignoreDir": [
         "Love_LLS_support/src"